line/ts-remove-unused/README.md

   $ ts-remove-unused --help

 Options:
-  --project <file>         Path to your tsconfig.json --skip <regexp_pattern>  Specify the regexp pattern to match files that should be skipped from transforming --include-d-ts           Include .d.ts files in target for transformation --check                  Check if there are any unused exports without removing them
+  -p, --project <file>     Path to your tsconfig.json --skip <regexp_pattern>  Specify the regexp pattern to match files that should be skipped from transforming --include-d-ts           Include .d.ts files in target for transformation --check                  Check if there are any unused exports without removing them